Hypermobility (joints): Associated conditions

 Joint hypermobility may be associated with other conditions.
 These include ADHD, autism, dyspraxia, fibromyalgia, hereditary connective tissue disorders, mitral valve prolapse, and anxiety disorders such as panic disorder.
 Joint hypermobility does not cause these other conditions.
 Most people with joint hypermobility do not have them.
 In people who do, the underlying cause can be a general syndrome that affects the whole body and brain (such as Autism or Fetal Alcohol Spectrum Disorders), or a genetic condition or disease that affects certain tissues (such as Ehlers-Danlos syndrome or lupus).
+Hypermobility may be a risk factor for temporomandibular joint dysfunction.

 Medical conditions that can cause joint hypermobility include FASDs, Stickler syndrome, Ehlers–Danlos syndrome, Marfan syndrome, Loeys–Dietz syndrome, rheumatoid arthritis, osteogenesis imperfecta, lupus, polio, Fragile X syndrome, Down syndrome, Morquio syndrome, cleidocranial dysostosis and myotonia congenita.
 All have other diagnostic criteria as well.